iwyg/jitimage/README.md

 A word of warning.
 Dynamic image processing can harm you system and should be disabled in production.

-Anatomy of an image url:
+Anatomy of an image uri:

 `{base}/{parameter}/{imagesource}/filter:{filter}`